Rules

 <Measure type="RULE" measureId="COMPLEX_MODULES">

-<Condition targetArtefactTypes="MODULES" test="VG>10" />
+<Condition targetArtefactTypes="MODULES" test="VG&gt;10" />

 </Measure>

-element of a computed rule accepts the following attributes:
+The Measure element of a computed rule accepts the following attributes:

-the families associated with the measure.
+• families the families associated with the rule.

-element will help you define the computation for the rule.
+The Condition element will help you define the computation for the rule.
+It accepts the following attributes:

-is the computation for the rule.
+• test is the computation for the rule.
 Only simple computation syntax is supported, no queries.

 Overriding default rules

-A simple way to override a rule that is defined somewhere in your model is to use an UpdateRules
+A simple way to override a mapped or computed rule (not possible for a standards rule), that is defined somewhere in your model, is to use an UpdateRules section in your Analysis bundle:

 <UpdateRules>